 At f/4, mild cats eye bokeh, a form of mechanical vignetting, can be seen in the corners (this is a full-size, reduced image).
 The last three focal length samples show full images downsized with focus adjusted to create a moderately-blurred background at f/11.

-This lens' 9 aperture blade count is slightly recognizable in the first sample above, though the highlights remain quite rounded in shape.
+This lens's 9 aperture blade count is slightly recognizable in the first sample above, though the highlights remain quite rounded in shape.
 Lenses with 9-blade apertures will produce 18-point starburst effects from point light sources when used at narrow apertures.
 This lens makes each of those points a bit doubled.

-Overall, the Tamron 70-210mm f/4 Di VC USD Lens turns in very good image quality.
+Overall, the Tamron 70-210mm f/4 Di VC USD Lens turns in good image quality.
 I would like to see images be slightly sharper at f/4 at 210mm, especially because this will be one of the most-used focal lengths for this lens.
 But, especially for the price (I'll discuss this later in the review), most are going to be happy with the results from this lens.

 The 70-210mm f/4 VC Lens receives Tamron's premium AF system, featuring a dedicated MPU (Micro-Processing Unit) (in addition to the VC's MPU) and a USD (Ultrasonic Silent Drive) ring-type motor.
-This AF system is mostly very quiet with just a light shifting of lens elements typically being heard, though a mildly audible clack of lens elements being quickly shifted is audible sometimes.
-AF adjustments happen very fast, though a series of quick secondary adjustments frequently disqualify the "very" part of that description.
+This AF system is mostly quiet with just a light shifting of lens elements typically being heard, though a mildly audible clack of lens elements being quickly shifted is audible sometimes.
+AF adjustments happen fast, though a series of quick secondary adjustments frequently disqualify the "very" part of that description.
 Focus hunting has shown up on occasion, and, when using a most-peripheral AF point, a failure to focus condition is sometimes seen.

 Of utmost importance for a lens (unless manual focusing suffices) is AF accuracy.
 Miss focus and little else matters.
 The subject will be blurry and that image will nearly always land in your trash can/recycle bin.
 Thus, AF testing is a primary part of a lens review and I used to cringe when testing third party lenses.
 Camera manufacturers do not share their AF algorithms and other manufacturers are left to reverse engineer the system.
 That manufacturer's lens is only as good as their reverse engineering success.
 In the past, I frequently spent weeks evaluating a lens only to have the AF results reveal a flaw large enough to make people no longer interested in it, but improvements have been made.